 R302.5.1 Opening protection.
 Openings from a private garage directly into a room used for sleeping purposes shall not be permitted.
-Other openings between the garage and residence shall be equipped with solid wood doors not less than 13/8 inches (35 mm) in thickness, solid or honeycomb core steel doors not less than 13/8 inches (35 mm) thick, or 20-minute fire-rated doors.
-Equipped with a self-closing or automatic closing device.
+Other openings between the garage and dwelling unit shall be equipped with solid wood doors not less than 1-3/8 inches (35 mm) in thickness, solid or honeycomb-core steel doors not less than 1-3/8 inches (35 mm) thick, or 20-minute fire-rated doors.-Doors shall be self-latching and equipped with a self-closing or automatic closing device.